ATTENTION: Unemployment insurance weekly requirements have changed. For more information, click here.

 Try these assessments to start:

-Find out about a free registration on IdahoWorks at their registration page.
-For more assessments and help focusing your job search, talk with a career planner at your local Labor office.
+Register for free on IdahoWorks.
+For more assessments and help focusing on your job search, talk with a career planner at your local Labor office.

 ver: 3.5.2a | last updated: